Three ways to share a QPU: Scheduling strategies for hybrid Quantum-HPC applications: Resource allocation strategies

 A possible solution to mitigate QPU contention could involve partitioning and assigning subsets of qubits to different concurrent jobs.
 However, this approach requires to carefully compile multiple jobs together into a single pulse-level job, taking into account potential crosstalk and connectivity issues, possibly along with additional gates; in our opinion, while interesting, an operationalisation of such approach remains an open research topic.

 A more practical and promising strategy relies on time-based multiplexing, which enables multiple applications to share the same physical QPU by alternating their quantum executions.
 In this model, the QPU is shared over time, allowing each application to perform its quantum operations within distinct temporal windows.
-This concept can be effectively realized through QPU virtualization~\cite{Simone}, where a fixed or dynamic number of virtual QPUs (vQPUs) are defined, each corresponding to a fraction of the QPU’s total runtime rather than to a physical partition of the device.
+This concept can be effectively realised through QPU virtualisation~\cite{Simone}, where a fixed or dynamic number of virtual QPUs (vQPUs) are defined, each corresponding to a fraction of the QPU's total runtime rather than to a physical partition of the device.

 Through this mechanism, applications can request one vQPU, possibly managed by well-established job scheduler directives like Slurm GRES (\verb|--gres=qpu:1|) or Slurm licenses (\verb|--licenses=qpu:1|), while, in reality, their executions are interleaved on the same physical hardware.
 As illustrated conceptually in Figure \ref{fig:vqpu_scheduling}, multiple hybrid jobs can concurrently issue quantum execution requests, which are then scheduled asynchronously and run sequentially on the QPU according to its internal queue.
 The main advantage of this strategy lies in the fact that it increases overall QPU availability without requiring any modification to the user applications, which remain unaware of the multiplexing layer.